quantum-smith427t6/icm-contracts/contracts/validator-manager/README.md

 ### Proof-of-Authority

+PoA validator management is provided by `PoAManager` by providing an `owner` in the call to `initialize`.
+Only the `owner` may initiate validator set changes, but anybody can complete the validator set change by providing the corresponding ICM message signed by the P-Chain.

+> [!NOTE]
-PoA validator management is provided directly by `ValidatorManager` by setting the `admin` field of the `ValidatorManagerSettings` to the desired admin address.
-Only the admin may initiate or complete validator set changes.
+> PoA validator management can also be implemented by `ValidatorManager` on its own, by setting the `owner` to the desired admin address.
+Unlike `PoAManager`, only the admin is able to initiate or complete validator set changes.

 ### Proof-of-Stake